vitaly-t/iter-ops/README.md

 All standard operators implement the same logic as [Array] does:

+* [concat] - merges current iterable with multiple values or iterables
 * [filter] - standard filter processor for the iterable
-* [map] - standard remapping processor for the iterable
+* [map] - standard mapping processor for the iterable
 * [reduce] - executes standard `reducer`, and produces a one-value iterable

 #### <i>Extended operators:</i>